 When you are short on time in a destination – like if you only have one day in Brighton – joining a guided tour led by an expert is a fantastic idea and will help you get more of a feel for the town than you could probably do on your own.
 Just pick the tour that is right for you and piques your interest.

-- Bike Tour: tour important parts of the city by bike, learning from your guide and keep an eye out for street art as you cycle around.
+- Bike Tour: tour important parts of the city by bike, learning from your guide and keeping an eye out for epic displays from the street arts scene as you bike around on your cycling tour.

 - Walking Tours (general food or chocolate): If the way to your heart is through your stomach, these guided food tours (with samples) are just for you.
 All you need to decide is if you are a savory or sweet person!